RULE 5.3 RESPONSIBILITIES REGARDING NONLAWYER ASSISTANTS

 - a lawyer having direct supervisory authority over the nonlawyer shall make reasonable efforts to ensure that the person's conduct is compatible with the professional obligations of the lawyer;

 - a lawyer shall be responsible for conduct of such a person that would be a violation of the Georgia Rules of Professional Conduct if engaged in by a lawyer if:

 - the lawyer orders or, with the knowledge of the specific conduct, ratifies the conduct involved; or

 - the lawyer is a partner in the law firm in which the person is employed, or has direct supervisory authority over the person, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action; and

 - a lawyer shall not allow any person who has been suspended or disbarred and who maintains a presence in an office where the practice of law is conducted by the lawyer, to:

-- have any contact with the clients of the lawyer either in person, by telephone or in writing; or
+- provide any legal advice to the clients of the lawyer either in person, by telephone or in writing.

 The maximum penalty for a violation of this Rule is disbarment.

 Lawyers generally employ assistants in their practice, including secretaries, investigators, law student interns, and paraprofessionals.
 Such assistants, whether employees or independent contractors, act for the lawyer in rendition of the lawyer's professional services.
 A lawyer should give such assistants appropriate instruction and supervision concerning the ethical aspects of their employment, particularly regarding the obligation not to disclose information relating to representation of the client, and should be responsible for their work product.
 The measures employed in supervising nonlawyers should take account of the fact that they do not have legal training and are not subject to professional discipline.